DanielGallagher02/full-stack-web-dev-bootcamp/README.md

 - **Career-Ready Skills**: You'll be ready to build any website you can dream of, work as a freelance web developer, or start your own tech startup.
 - **Expert Instruction**: Learn from Angela Yu, the lead instructor at the App Brewery, London's leading in-person programming bootcamp.
 - **Professional Developer Best Practices**: The course emphasizes clean coding, version control, and deployment strategies.

-## Testimonials

-_"Angela is just incredible, awesome and just fantastic in this course.
-I've never had such an instructor; detailed in every aspect of the course, gives precise explanations, gives you the anxiety to learn etc."_
-— Ekeu Monkam Ulrich

-_"Angela is very thorough without ever being boring.
-I've taken MANY online courses in my life including my Bachelor's and Master's degrees.
-She is by far the best instructor I've ever had."_
-— J Carlucci

-_"An amazing course, perfect for absolute beginners at the start of their coding journey!
-Angela is an amazing tutor and can explain in the most simple and comprehensible way even complex coding notions."_
-— Zoe Moyssoglou

 ## Course Curriculum